 Recycling – Vinyl is a synthetic material that is non-biodegradable and hard to recycle.
 There are a few programs from manufacturers to recycle vinyl flooring, but it is not common.
 Most vinyl flooring will end up in landfills.

 So, there you have it.
 We hope that this information is helping you making the best flooring choice for your bedroom.
 We certainly think that luxury vinyl is one of the best flooring options for your bedroom.
-If you would like to see some samples and get a design consultation be sure to book a visit to one of our showrooms (Napa and Vallejo) – open by appointment only to keep you COVID-safe and give you our undivided attention.
+If you would like to see some samples and get a design consultation be sure to book a visit to our showroom in Napa – open by appointment only to keep you COVID-safe and give you our undivided attention.